-Some of the Turin train stations to Venice you can start your journey from include Torino Porta Nuova, Torino Porta Susa and Torino Dora.
-Similarly, some of the arrival train stations in Venice include Venezia Mestre, Venezia Santa Lucia and Venice.
+When taking the train from Turin to Venice, you can choose to depart from train stations like Torino Porta Nuova, Torino Porta Susa and Torino Dora.
+Your journey can end in train stations such as Venezia Mestre, Venezia Santa Lucia and Venice.

-When traveling this route, Omio customers are departing most frequently from Torino Porta Nuova and arriving in Venezia Mestre.
+Omio customers who travel this route most frequently depart from Torino Porta Nuova and arrive in Venezia Mestre.

-Passengers board their train most frequently from Torino Porta Nuova and travel around 1 mile (s) / 1 km from the city center to this train station.
+Passengers booking this route most frequently board their trains from Torino Porta Nuova and need to travel around 0.7 miles (1.2 km) from the city center to get to this train station.

-Passengers traveling this route most often arrive at Venezia Mestre and need to travel approximately 5 mile (s) / 8 km from the train station to the city center in Venice.
+Passengers arriving in Venice most often arrive at Venezia Mestre and need to travel around 5.5 miles (8.9 km) from this train station to the city center.